Huddle Space Design

 - A major reason for this is cost; however, another factor is that colleagues want the flexibility to work together whenever they need to.

 - There are already traditional meeting spaces for this very purpose, and these are ideal for collaborations among 10 to 20 people at a conference table, but businesses often require a solution for smaller, more informal groups.
-This has led to the birth of the huddle space in many organisations and SMBs.
+This has led to the birth of huddle spaces in many organisations and SMBs.

 What We Provide